Arthelh/NCNF/summaries/sprint2.md

 # Beltan

-I continued the implementation of the map, namely the ToolBar and a setting that allows for a maximum distance to which socials are shown to be chosen.
+I continued the implementation of the map, namely the ToolBar and a setting that allows for a maximum distance to which events are shown to be chosen.
 I ran into many issues for the ToolBar, apparently related to the Places API from Google.
 I have not yet managed to resolve those issues.
 The settings I have implemented without too many issues.
 A couple arose but I managed to resolve them.